 And for two days — March 12 and 13 — the Kindle version is free on Amazon.
 Here’s the link: The Sweet Spot

 For me, writing The Sweet Spot was a labor of love since I typed the first draft with only one hand.
 It was summer 2004, and I was recuperating from injuries after getting hit by a car as I walked across the street.
 (The driver claimed he didn’t see me in the crosswalk.)

 I remember coming home from work and letting the words flow one after the other.
 I was focused and 80,000 words later, the book was done.
 Two agents tried to sell it, and eventually I gave up and published it myself.
 I felt it was too good a book to stay in my laptop.

 The year is 1978.
 The Vietnam War ended officially three years earlier.
 Edie St. Claire and her family — the Sweets — have lived in the hilltowns for generations, but they are not one of those well-heeled families.
 Her father, a crotchety old character, runs the town dump.
 Her fiery aunt, who lives next door, has no brakes on her opinions or mouth.

+Edie still grieves for her husband, Gil, who was killed in Vietnam eight years earlier.
+I don’t blame her.
+Gil was a great guy.
 They were high school sweethearts who married young.
-Gil was taken by Edie’s fun-loving spirit.
-She adored his tenderness.
 They would have had a wonderful future together, except he pulled a low number during the 1969 lottery and had to go to war.

-When The Sweet Spot starts, Edie raises their young daughter by herself.
-She does her best, whether it’s helping her crusty old father who runs the town dump or her fiery aunt who live next door.
-Still, she knows how to have a good time, whether its playing softball — the camaraderie and banter among her teammates are a lot of fun — or hanging out at the local watering hole, the Do-Si-Do Bar.
+When The Sweet Spot starts, Edie raises the young daughter Gil never met.
+She does her best, working for her in-laws in the town’s only store.
+Still, she knows how to have a good time, whether its playing softball — the banter among her teammates is a lot of fun — or hanging out at the local watering hole, the Do-Si-Do Bar.
 These are simply ways for her to escape her grief.